Hi! I write about TV and other things (but mostly TV). Here are recent pieces (and conversations) I’d love you to check out!

 In addition to the ones names above, of course there are dozens of shows I want you to watch and catch up on and love.
 I don’t have time to list them all, but here are a few worth mentioning: I wrote quite a bit about Spartacus over the years – interviews and reviews and a “what to watch before you binge it on Netflix” explainer.
 If you think you’re too good for “Spartacus” and that “Spartacus” is something you should sneer at, think again.
 A more recent Starz offering that’s twisty fun: “Counterpart.”
 “The Good Fight” (especially Season 2) is swell and this year, I also really loved Amazon’s “A Very English Scandal.”

-More swell fare from the last few years: The aforementioned “Wynonna Earp” makes me smile every damn time (and the first two seasons are on Netflix, woo!), “Peaky Blinders,” “Crazy Ex-Girlfriend,” “Rectify” “Happy Valley” are also on Netflix, “You’re the Worst” is on Hulu, get into “The Americans” via Amazon for Lenin’s sake (comrades, that final season!!)
+More #content for you: “Wynonna Earp” makes me smile every damn time (and the first two seasons are on Netflix, woo!), “Peaky Blinders,” “Crazy Ex-Girlfriend,” “Rectify” “Happy Valley” are also on Netflix, “You’re the Worst” is on Hulu (as is the cult gem “Mary Kills People“), get into “The Americans” via Amazon for Lenin’s sake (comrades, that final season!!)
 “The Returned” is magnificently cry-inducing and weird, “Banshee” and “Strike Back” both had wobbly final seasons but were really worth watching before that.

 Comedy is so good in recent years that I wrote a big piece in 2016 about how half-hour shows are crushing it even more than drama (it’s good to live in a world in which half-hours as varied as “Atlanta,” “One Day at a Time,” “Brooklyn Nine-Nine” and “The Good Place” are so consistently excellent).
 More raves!
 “Killjoys” is my sci-fi jam and “Killing Eve” is amazing.
 As previously stated, I am a megafan of “Jane the Virgin.”
 Oh, also, “Black-ish!”
 (And more “Black-ish”!)